r-murphy/nw-gradle/README.md

 }
 ```

 Another solution is to install your SAP jar files into your local maven repo ($USER_HOME/.m2).
-Here are some sample commands to do that.
+Here are some sample scripts to do that.

 ```sh
 #!/usr/bin/env bash